varwishteam/varwish-fe/README.md

 ```
 nvm use
-yarn install
+npm install
-yarn start
+npm start
 ```

 * `nvm use` will change your nodejs version accordingly
-* `yarn install` will install all the dependencies
+* `npm install` will install all the dependencies
-* `yarn start` will serve your app on https://localhost:3000
+* `npm start` will serve your app on https://localhost:3000

 ---IMPORTANT NOTES---
 * before working with packages in the project, make sure you work in the same nodejs version